-The RUN pin may be externally pulled up or driven directly by logic.
-When driving the RUN pin with a low impedance source, do not exceed the absolute maximum rating of 8V.
-The RUN pin has an internal 11V voltage clamp that allows the RUN pin to be connected through a resistor to a higher voltage (for example, V{IN}), so long as the maximum current into the RUN pin does not exceed 100μA.
+Each RUN pin may also be externally pulled up or driven directly by logic.
+When driving a RUN pin with a low impedance source, do not exceed the absolute maximum rating of 8V.
+Each RUN pin has an internal 11V voltage clamp that allows the RUN pin to be connected through a resistor to a higher voltage (for example, V{BIAS}), so long as the maximum current in the RUN pin does not exceed 100μA.

-The start-up of each controller's output voltage V{OUT} is controlled by the voltage on the TRACK/SS pin for that channel.
-When the voltage on the TRACK/SS pin is less than the 0.8V internal reference, the LTC3857 regulates the V{FB} voltage to the TRACK/SS pin voltage instead of the 0.8V reference.
+The start-up of each channel's output voltage V{OUT} is controlled by the voltage on the TRACK/SS pin (TRACK/SS1 for channel 1, TRACK/SS2 for channel 2, SS3 for channel 3).
+When the voltage on the TRACK/SS pin is less than the 0.8V internal reference for the bucks and the 1.2V internal reference for the boost, the LTC3859 regulates the V{FB} voltage to the TRACK/SS pin voltage instead of the corresponding reference voltage.
 This allows the TRACK/SS pin to be used to program a soft-start by connecting an external capacitor from the TRACK/SS pin to SGND.
 An internal 1μA pull-up current charges this capacitor creating a voltage ramp on the TRACK/SS pin.
-As the TRACK/SS voltage rises linearly from 0V to 0.8V (and beyond up to the absolute maximum rating of 6V), the output voltage V{OUT} rises smoothly from zero to its final value.
+As the TRACK/SS voltage rises linearly from 0V to 0.8V/1.2V (and beyond up to INTV{CC}), the output voltage V{OUT} rises smoothly from zero to its final value.

-Alternatively the TRACK/SS pin can be used to cause the start-up of V{OUT} to track that of another supply.
-Typically, this requires connecting to the TRACK/SS pin an external resistor divider from the other supply to ground (see Applications Information section).
+Alternatively the TRACK/SS pins for buck channels 1 and 2 can be used to cause the start-up of V{OUT} to track that of another supply.
+Typically, this requires connecting to the TRACK/SS pin an external resistor divider from the other supply to ground (see the Applications Information section).

-Light Load Current Operation (Burst Mode Operation, Pulse-Skipping or Forced Continuous Mode) (PLLIN/MODE Pin)
+Light Load Current Operation (Burst Mode Operation, Pulse-Skipping, or Continuous Conduction) (PLLIN/MODE Pin)

-The LTC3857 can be enabled to enter high efficiency Burst Mode operation, constant frequency pulse-skipping mode, or forced continuous conduction mode at low load currents.
+The LTC3859 can be enabled to enter high efficiency Burst Mode operation, constant frequency pulse-skipping mode or forced continuous conduction mode at low load currents.
 To select Burst Mode operation, tie the PLLIN/MODE pin to ground.
-To select forced continuous operation, tie the PLLIN/MODE pin to INTV ${\rm CC}$.
-To select pulse-skipping mode, tie the PLLIN/MODE pin to a DC voltage greater than 1.2V and less than INTV ${\rm CC}$ - 1.3V.
+To select forced continuous operation, tie the PLLIN/MODE pin to INTV ${CC}$.
+To select pulse-skipping mode, tie the PLLIN/MODE pin to a DC voltage greater than 1.2V and less than INTV ${CC}$ - 1.3V.

-When a controller is enabled for Burst Mode operation, the minimum peak current in the inductor is set to approximately 15% of the maximum sense voltage even though the voltage on the I{TH} pin indicates a lower value.
-If the average inductor current is higher than the load current, the error amplifier, EA, will decrease the voltage on the I{TH} pin.
+When a controller is enabled for Burst Mode operation, the minimum peak current in the inductor is set to approximately 25% of the maximum sense voltage (30% for the boost) even though the voltage on the I{TH} pin indicates a lower value.
+If the average inductor current is higher than the load current, the error amplifier EA will decrease the voltage on the I{TH} pin.
 When the I{TH} voltage drops below 0.425V, the internal sleep signal goes high (enabling sleep mode) and both external MOSFETs are turned off.
 The I{TH} pin is then disconnected from the output of the EA and parked at 0.450V.